hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

    <u>Leastconn:</u>

-   This one seemed interesting because it's mechanism is similar to a `round robin` policy except it into account server usage and prioritises least used servers.
+   This one seemed interesting because it's mechanism is similar to a `round robin` policy except it into account server usage and prioritizes least used servers.
 What made use choose this is policy is that the documentation states that it isn't well suited for protocols such as HTTP.

    > ... but is not very well suited for protocols using short sessions such as HTTP ...
    >